 The derived controllers produced feasible trajectories and ensured a nice convergence of the system to its equilibrium state while satisfying the necessary kinematic and dynamic constraints.
 We note here that convergence is only guaranteed from a number of initial states of the system.

-Future research will address a swarm of the general 3-trailermobile robots.
+Future research will address the general 3-trailermobile robots.